AppSheet Expands Management Team, Adds Veteran Tableau Execs

 “Daisy, Thierry, Santiago and Mary, each bring unique talent, experience and insights that will guide AppSheet’s next phase of growth,” said Praveen Seshadri, co-founder and CEO of AppSheet.
 “Our mission is to empower every business user to create rich enterprise-grade solutions with our no-code app platform.
 I’m excited that Daisy and Thierry are joining to help us with that mission, sharing all their experience of building a great, successful company at Tableau.”

-Daisy DePaulis brings more than 20 years of software experience including general management and sales leadership roles at early stage, high-growth companies with a specific focus in the business intelligence/data analysis and CRM industries.
+Daisy dePaulis brings more than 20 years of software experience including general management and sales leadership roles at early stage, high-growth companies with a specific focus in the business intelligence/data analysis and CRM industries.
 As CRO for AppSheet, she will focus on sales, customer success and all revenue-generating activities.
 She joined Tableau when it was still a small startup and held various leadership positions with the company for more than a decade.
-She also served as the company’s VP of global commercial sales overseeing major sales operations in Europe, Asia and North America.
+Lastly, she served as the company’s VP of global commercial sales, contributing to major sales operations in Europe, Asia and North America.
 Prior to joining Tableau, she worked at several other Seattle startups.
-Most recently, DePaulis held management positions in both sales and business development at Stuffstr and Textio.
+Most recently, dePaulis held management positions in both sales and business development at Stuffstr and Textio.

 Thierry D'Hers brings a 25-year history of transforming cutting-edge technologies into successful enterprise products, specifically around productizing high-performance data analytics solutions.
 As VP of engineering for AppSheet, he will focus on product and product development.
 Most recently, he was the chief product officer at FocusVision, and prior to that, he served as the VP of product development and product management at Tableau and ran several large product teams at Microsoft.
 D’Hers also serves as an advisor for Levyx, Inc. and Splash.org.